 Dave has been with the Sierra Club for 14 years, working on public lands, energy, and environmental justice and economic transition issues and has been a national, regional and local trainer of other staff, activists and leaders.

-Kate Smolski, originally from Boston in the US, is an environmental advocate with over 12 years’ experience in grassroots organising, campaign strategy, media relations, policy and lobbying.
+Kate Smolski, is Program Director with Greenpeace Australia Pacific.
+Originally from Boston in the US, is an environmental advocate with over 12 years’ experience in grassroots organising, campaign strategy, media relations, policy and lobbying.
 Kate has worked as a grassroots organiser and campaigner for several leading US environmental non-profits, including Green Corps, the Sierra Club and Greenpeace.
 Kate co-founded the Community Organising Fellowship.
 Through innovative campaigns and training programs, she has worked with a diverse range of organisations and stakeholders to effectively advocate for action on climate change and clean energy, and for the protection of land and wildlife.
 From Congressional panels to community halls, her work has focused on effective advocacy, capacity building and the development of broad-based coalitions.
 Smolski has developed and implemented strategy and organising trainings for dozens of groups in the US and Australia.
-She moved to Sydney in 2012 and is currently the CEO at the Nature Conservation Council of NSW, where she leads a team working for environmental protection in NSW.
+She moved to Sydney in 2012 and was CEO at the Nature Conservation Council of NSW until 2019, leading a team working for environmental protection in NSW.